ThisIsNotANamepng/blog/research/Specific Letter Frequencies.md

 ### The Written Word

 The next step is to analyze the frequencies of words in a real text.
 So where do we find large amounts of easily readable (and legally usable) text?
 The standard answer is usually a.) **Books from project Gutenberg** and b.) **Wikipedia**.
-Both are good answers, they provide large, usable, human-generated text corpuses which are easy to parse and free to use.
+Both are good answers, they provide large, usable, human-generated text corpora (corpuses?) which are easy to parse and free to use.
 This is the approach that most letter frequency tables (and many other projects) use.
 But there's one problem for us.
 We are trying to break messages written somewhat recently by a human.
 Most people nowdays don't talk like

 ```
 But look! here come more crowds, pacing straight for the water, and seemingly bound for a dive.
 Strange!
 Nothing will content them but the extremest limit of the land; loitering under the shady lee of yonder warehouses will not suffice.
 No. They must get just as nigh the water as they possibly can without falling in.
 And there they stand—miles of them—leagues.
 Inlanders all, they come from lanes and alleys, streets and avenues—north, east, south, and west.
 Yet here they all unite.
 Tell me, does the magnetic virtue of the needles of the compasses of all those ships attract them thither?